 Answering the first question, we will attempt to define International Public Law.
 Later, we will see that today's International Criminal Law is a subset of International Public Law and part of a process, which has started but has not terminated yet.
 Globalization is not only a financial or economic phenomenon.
 Globalization also takes place in our legal theatre and is making legal things complicate, difficult, and complex.
-This is very true as soon as we leave our national legal framework,2 which we are used to.
+This is very true as soon as we leave our national legal framework, which we are used to.
 I am so keen to say that never ever before the rule-producing machinery has been so busy internationally, as it is today.
 We shall be aware of the perspective that this machine will not stop anymore.
-We are in the middle of a globalization trend.3 but shall then answer the question, whether it is just possible to draw any conclusion from it on the substance of the legal order we are talking about.
+We are in the middle of a globalization trend.

+The Germans call International Public Law "Völkerrecht"; the French use a similar language and name International Public Law "Droit des gens".
+We may go on with such examples but shall then answer the question, whether it is just possible to draw any conclusion from it on the substance of the legal order we are talking about.
 Certainly not!
 The criterion "les gens" marks a group of people, which is not clearly defined in its composition, and its composition might depend on time and further circumstances.
 The same is to be said about the German "label" "Völker".
 For example, the "Bavarians" are certainly a "Volk", but are they a legal entity internationally recognized, or are they more an expression of folklore?
 "Völkerrecht" and "Droit des gens" as legal criteria go both back to a translation of a language when $-\log ago -$ the Romans talked about their legal interactions with foreigners, meaning non-Roman citizens.
-They called respective rules of their internal legal order "ius gentium", and used this term to describe the entirety of such national Roman rules,4 which we today would call "law on foreigners", "immigration laws" or "laws on trade of foreigners within the Roman Empire".5 A further breakdown of the history of terminology, which at best allows for indications of the different cultures' historical understanding of international law, does not really lead any further.6 We may define International Public Law as such: International Public Law is the sum of norms that define the modes of conduct necessary for the orderly coexistence of the peoples of the world, which are not regulated by the domestic law of individual sovereign states.7
+They called respective rules of their internal legal order "ius gentium", and used this term to describe the entirety of such national Roman rules, which we today would call "law on foreigners", "immigration laws" or "laws on trade of foreigners within the Roman Empire".
+A further breakdown of the history of terminology, which at best allows for indications of the different cultures' historical understanding of international law, does not really lead any further.
+We may define International Public Law as such: International Public Law is the sum of norms that define the modes of conduct necessary for the orderly coexistence of the peoples of the world, which are not regulated by the domestic law of individual sovereign states.